selfdefined/web-app/11ty/definitions/grandfathered-in.md

 ## Impact

-The modern use of the phrase "grandfathered in" ignores its racist roots and normalizes a term that enfranchised white Americans and restricted Black Americans from voting.
+The modern use of the phrases of "grandfathering" and "grandfathered in" ignores their racist roots and normalises a term that further enfranchised white Americans and restricted Black Americans from voting.
 Refraining to use this term is an acknowledgement of its history and a dedication to inclusivity by avoiding inciting images of racism out of context.

 ## Usage Tip